pbuehler/documentation/docs/introduction/guidelines.md

 # Guidelines for writing documentation

-The source of the documentation consists of <a href="https://www.markdownguide.org/" target="_blank">markdown</a> files which are located at this GitHub <a href="https://github.com/pbuehler/documentation" target="_blank">repository</a> under the directory **docs**.
+The source of this documentation consists of <a href="https://www.markdownguide.org/" target="_blank">markdown</a> files which are located at this GitHub <a href="https://github.com/pbuehler/documentation" target="_blank">repository</a> under the directory **docs**.